 Pro Se Mediation is when couples obtain a divorce without retaining an attorney.

 - In Utah, this type of alternative dispute resolution is accepted in the court system.

 - Divorce mediation is the best alternative if you and your spouse are willing to work together to minimize your losses both financially and emotionally.

 - Divorce is not something anyone plans on experiencing.
 It is not unusual to feel like there is nowhere to turn for help.
 Thus, mediators can help provide facilitation and support when needed.

-Divorce Decree Modifications in Sandy, Utah
+Divorce Decree Modifications in Draper, Utah

 If you have already facilitated a divorce and need a modification in your divorce decree, mediators can help facilitate such changes without litigation.
 Common desired changes include but are not limited to:

 - parent time changes

 - adjustments in alimony or child support

 - any other changes or issues that need modification